KoBeWi/Metroidvania-System/README.md

 # Metroidvania System

 Metroidvania System (abbrevated as MetSys) is a general-purpose toolkit for creating metroidvania games in Godot game engine.
 It helps with map design, navigation and presentation, tracking collectibles and provides basic save data functionality related to the system.
-It's components can be used independently, even for games that aren't metroidvanias.
+Its components can be used independently, even for games that aren't metroidvanias.

+Supports Godot **4.2** or newer.

 ## Getting started